-The first and most common, method within the realm of air-based cooling is what’s called ‘cold aisle/hot aisle.’
+The first and most common method within the realm of air-based cooling is what’s called ‘cold aisle/hot aisle.’
 The idea is to separate the cold air from the hot air.
 This is done by facing the cold sides of each cabinet away from the hot sides of each cabinet, which creates a sort of convection system where the cabinets cool themselves.
 But this does not always work, and the data center managers have to pump a larger amount of cold air in.
-This older, inefficient method has limitations, which is why many data centers are moving towards new innovations.
+This older, inefficient method has limitations, which is why many data centers are moving towards other systems and technologies.

-A similar process is called ‘cold or hot air containment’ focused on improving the older cold aisle/hot aisle method by physically isolating and containing the servers so the hot and cold air does not mix.
+Another similar process within air-based cooling is called ‘cold or hot air containment’, which focuses on improving the older cold aisle/hot aisle method by physically isolating and containing the servers so the hot and cold air does not mix.
 Driving the air directly from the CRAC unit helps achieve this.
 This method works fairly well, but it does have the issue of hot spots.

-The last method in the territory of air-based cooling is in-rack heat extraction.
-This method tries to achieve the same end goal of removing hot air but is done so by having compressors and chillers built into the rack itself.
+In-rack heat extraction is another air-based data center cooling method.
+In-rack heat extraction aims to achieve the same end goal of removing hot air but is done so by having compressors and chillers built into the rack itself.
 According to Schneider Electric, both Hot Aisle Containment (HACS) and Cold Aisle Containment (CACS) can provide savings.
-Hot aisle containment can provide 40% more savings than the Cold Aisle Containment.
+Hot aisle containment can provide 40% more savings than Cold Aisle Containment.
 CACS traps the cold air within the system letting the rest of the data center become a hot-air return.
 While the HACS traps hot air and lets it leave through an exhaust system.

-Water-cooled racks and servers are the first methods in liquid-based cooling.
+The next main type of data center cooling is liquid-based cooling.
+Water-cooled racks and servers are the first methods of liquid-based cooling.
 In this method, water is used to cool the hot side of the cabinet to bring the temperature down.
 Because water conducts electricity, the water never touches the actual components.
 The water is contained in basins, which then flows through pipes through cooling tower pumps.
 The water then runs alongside the server behind a barrier.
 The cold water helps bring down the temperature of the components inside.
 This method works well, but the risk of leaks scares many data center managers from using it.

-The next liquid-based cooling method is liquid immersion cooling.
+The newest type of liquid-based cooling method is liquid immersion cooling.
 In this method, liquid coolant flows across the hot components of a server cooling it down.
-The servers are fully emerged into the fluid.
+The servers fully emerge into the fluid.
 The way this is done is by using a dielectric fluid.
 This type of fluid does not conduct electricity but can damage components if not used properly.
 If this sparks your interest—read more here.

 Data center smart assistant and AI technology is also an important innovation when it comes to cooling a data center.
 It is reported that data centers use 75 percent more cooling than needed.
 According to datacenterknowledge.com (linked above), cooling a data center is there for risk management, but the amount of money spent on cooling is more than required.
 A smart assistant like AdeptDC helps data centers save on costs because it lets you know the data center manager know when and how much cooling is needed.
 It uses smart cooling and machine learning to read CPU and GPU temperatures and processes that data in real time.
 This software will help data centers become more cooling efficient.